 The reality is, morning meetings are often laden with subtext, grumblings, office politics, and power struggles.
-Yes, we’d all love to live in a world where the Utopian scene above is commonplace, where navigating corporate politics is easy – where we could stand by our ideas and values without fear of repercussions.
+Yes, we’d all love to live in a world where the Utopian scene above is commonplace, where navigating corporate politics is easy – and where we can stand by our ideas and values without fear of repercussions.

 Unfortunately, for most of us, that’s a pipe dream.

 As a woman in the workplace, staying true to yourself in these situations can feel like an uphill climb.
-Sometimes it’s simply easier to cave to groupthink or to the pressure from the top, which can leave you feeling disingenuous, as if you’ve “sold yourself out.”
+Sometimes it’s simply easier to cave to groupthink or to the pressure from the top, which can leave you feeling disingenuous as if you’ve “sold yourself out.”